Walnut

 This member is a YANA Mentor This is his Country or State Flag

 Donald Oberlin and Marilyn live in Michigan, USA.
 He was 71 when he was diagnosed in August, 2008.
 His initial PSA was 4.10 ng/ml, his Gleason Score was 7, and he was staged T1c.
-His initial treatment choice was External Beam Radiation (Proton Beam) and his current treatment choice is Other ().
+His initial treatment choice was External Beam Radiation (Proton Beam) and his current treatment choice is None.
 Here is his story.

 Being diagnosed with prostate cancer is an intimidating experience.
 There is a reason that with this diagnosis you often hear "You have not been given a death sentence," because typically this is the first thought that comes to mind.
 A thought not easily dispelled.
 When confronted with prostate cancer I began to research.
 The more books I read, seminars I attended and websites I visited, the more discouraged I became.
 There appeared to be no good options.
 Each alternative carried with it the risk of miserable side effects.
 Even at the age of 72 and having had a reasonably full life I was not ready to throw in the towel.
 Nor did I relish the prospect of wearing a diaper or foregoing sexual intercourse the remainder of my life.
 When things seemed most bleak I stumbled upon Bob Marckini's ray of hope entitled, "You Can Beat Prostate Cancer..."
 This discovery set into motion a chain of events that changed everything.